Entries Tagged 'remodeling' ↓

 Five things I’ve learned building a new kitchen

-Now that my kitchen is ready, it’s time to share a few things I’ve learned along the way… So, let’s see what I’ve heard from professionals as well as what are the things I’ve learned the hard way….
+Now that my kitchen is ready for its perfect make over from the kitchen renovation specialists in Auckland, it’s time to share a few things I’ve learned along the way… So, let’s see what I’ve heard from professionals as well as what are the things I’ve learned the hard way….

 1. I can add that easily later, no problem.

-Designers say it’s best to add features to your new kitchen during, not after, renovation (or building).
-Even if you’re not sure whether you’ll use a something, prepare for its future installation by running cable and electrical lines.
+Designers say its best to add features to your new kitchen during, not after, renovation (or building).
+Even if youre not sure whether youll use a something, prepare for its future installation by running cable and electrical lines.
 For example, one day, you, your growing kids, or a future homeowner may want a flat-screen television or a home-monitoring screen in the kitchen.
 Or, you may someday need more outlets on your counters and island.
-Be sure to have the right cables for electricity - that new washing machine or electric oven needs beefier cables than a hand-mixer..
+Be sure to have the right cables for electricity – that new washing machine or electric oven needs beefier cables than a hand-mixer..
+Make sure as well to get the proper equipment and tools ready before having any renovation.
+For example, if you are going to deal with woodworks, make sure to get Lenox bandsaw blades.

 2. I won’t have any clutter in my new kitchen.

 Yes, sure, you don’t need that extra storage, do you?
 I bet you do!
 I’m always short of storage and I bet you’re the same, except for that guy living in a warehouse.
 Sure, it’s not always good to have lots of stuff in a crowded pantry (and the things on the bottom of the heap won’t be used up ever) but always plan for more storage than you think you’ll need.
+There are 5 gallon food safe buckets you can buy to store food and non-food items neatly.
 You’ll be thankful to yourself at the end.

 Sure, storage units are not the best-looking of the kitchen-furniture herd, but you need a balance between function and style. (or that warehouse…)